 Against strong bias in explanations for Theory of Mind-abilities

-Comparative psychology and ethology, cognitive biology and other fields employ several types of explanations for behavior, e.g. causal and functional explanations.
+Comparative psychology and ethology, cognitive biology and other fields employ several types of explanation for behavior, e.g. causal and functional explanations.
 In the last years, researchers in these branches have used more and more Theory of Mind (ToM)-explanations in both humans and other animals, e.g. in infants, chimps and birds.
 A Theory of Mind-explanation is a hybrid-type of explanation, thus it contains mechanistic (combination of functional and causal) as well as a sort of design explanations.

 ToM-explanations refer to ToM-concepts, e.g. intentions, knowledge, beliefs, desires, mental states and mental concepts.
 A typical ToM-type-explanation may have the following structure: